netgroup/kubernetes-playground/README.md

 #### Use Libvirt as provider

 In order to use libvirt as provider you need to set the variable `vagrant_provider` inside [`defaults.yaml`](defaults.yaml)

       vagrant_provider: libvirt

 Vagrant needs to know that you want to use libvirt and not default VirtualBox.
 Then you can use the option `--provider=libvirt`, or you can setup environment variable

       export VAGRANT_DEFAULT_PROVIDER=libvirt

-### Cleaning up
+### Cleaning up and re-provisioning

 If you want to re-test the initializion of the Kubernetes cluster, you can run a specific Vagrant provisioner that doesen't run in during the normal